 By default, self-hosted instances of Bitwarden will use a Microsoft SQL Server (MSSQL) database created as a normal part of installation setup, however you configure Bitwarden to use an external MSSQL database.

-Currently, self-hosted installations of Bitwarden support only MSSQL databases.
+Currently, self-hosted installations of Bitwarden support only MSSQL 2017 (or newer) databases.
 Stay tuned for future updates on this topic.

 To setup your self-hosted instance with an external database:

 Create a new MSSQL database named

 vaultas your database name.
 A different database name will cause migration to fail.